redwoodjs/redwood/docs/docs/mailer.md

 In the code above, we do the following:

-- Import the mailer and our mail template.
+- Import the Mailer and our mail template.
 - Call the `mailer.send` function with:
     - Our template, which we pass props into based on the user input.
     - A set of send options to specify to, from, etc.

 In the example above, we specified a `replyTo` because that suited our business logic.
 However, we probably don't want to write `replyTo: 'no-reply@example.com'` in all our other emails where we might want that to be set.

 In that case, we can use the `defaults` property in our `api/src/lib/mailer.ts` config:

 ```ts title=api/src/lib/mailer.ts
 defaults: {